arpaiva/biopgm-macrochem/Readme.md

 ## Requirements
 The code has been tested in Python 3.7 and requires PyStan 2.19 or newer.
-The Jupyter notebooks have been tested version 3.6.
+The Jupyter notebooks have been tested in version 3.6.

 ## Overview

 The repository comprises 4 main files:

-* `srbsim.py` implements the class used to generate the simulated used in the data.
+* `srbsim.py` implements the class used to generate the simulated data used in the paper.
 This is called in each of the Jupyter notebooks.

-* `chem_model1_constCellWeight.ipynb` implements all analysis pertaining to Schenario 1 described in the paper.
+* `chem_model1_constCellWeight.ipynb` implements all analysis pertaining to Scenario 1 described in the paper.

-* `chem_model2_changingCellWeights.ipynb` implements all analysis pertaining to Schenario 2 described in the paper.
+* `chem_model2_changingCellWeights.ipynb` implements all analysis pertaining to Scenario 2 described in the paper.

 * `chem_model3_changingCellWeights_biomassSensitivity.ipynb` tests, with
   respect to Scenario 2, the sensitivity of the results to the generic biomass composition formula used in the paper.
-This analysis is described in the supplementary materials, Section S1.
+This analysis is described in the paper supplementary materials, Section S1.

 ## License
 This code is being shared under an [MIT